froelich/sf-relate/README.md

 This repository contains a set of scripts for generating test cases for testing sf-relate.
 - In the branch `sfkit` (default), we provide the software for use on a single party on a machine in a federated study.
+- The branch `mpc` is similar to `sfkit` except that an MPC-based mode is enabled in the configuration.
 - In the branch `1KG`, we demonstrate the software in detection of related samples in the __publicly available__ [1000 Genomes Project](https://pubmed.ncbi.nlm.nih.gov/36055201/).
 (See [An Automatic Pipeline For Testing SF-Relate](#an-automatic-pipeline-for-1000-genomes-data))
 - In the branch `UKB`, we provide scripts for generating the test cases based on the __access-limited__ [UK-Biobank](https://www.ukbiobank.ac.uk/).
 The UK Biobank files need to be stored at the correct paths for these scripts.